Women’s Right to Choose

 The evening before my Bills were to come to Parliament for a second reading and a vote, I received several calls from senior members of the Parliamentary ALP.
 They were desperate that I withdraw my Bills.

-It emerged that the Attorney General D’ath and the Deputy Premier Jackie Trad were prepared to front the media and commit to referring the matter to the Law Reform Commission and commit to moving a Bill in the next Parliament, should they retain government.
-I agreed to this, knowing it was the only way we would make the change.
+It emerged that the Attorney General Yvette D’ath and the Deputy Premier Jackie Trad were prepared to front the media and commit to referring the matter to the Law Reform Commission and to moving a Bill in the next Parliament, should they retain government.
+The pact was sealed.
+I would withdraw my Bills and they would honour their commitment.
+We all attended a media conference confirming this agreement.
+Abortion law reform had been secured, as long as the ALP were able to win the upcoming state election.

 Other Reference Material and Pictures